Patient's Query

 Welcome to icliniq.com.

-Please continue the antihistaminic.
-Preferably pair it up with the tablet Montelukast.
-Take the medicine at 6 PM in the evening.
-You need a steroidal nasal spray like Mometasone as well.
-Take an Albuterol inhaler SOS and a Budesonide inhaler twice daily for a week.
-Avoid exposure to cold air from the AC.
-Keep the blower of the Aircon away from you.
-Keep an optimum temperature of 25 degrees.
-Do not lie down directly under the fan.
-Keep all surfaces extremely clean and tidy.
-Wipe all areas with a wet cloth every few days.
-Keep carpets, curtains, upholsteries, puffed toys, etc., very clean and dust free.
+Please continue taking the antihistamine and consider pairing it with Montelukast.
+Take the medication at 6 PM in the evening.
+You also need a steroidal nasal spray, such as Mometasone.
+Use an Albuterol inhaler as needed and a Budesonide inhaler twice daily for a week.
+Avoid exposure to cold air from the air conditioner; keep the blower away from you and maintain an optimum temperature of 25 degrees Celsius.
+Do not lie directly under the fan.
+Ensure all surfaces are kept clean and tidy by wiping them with a wet cloth every few days.
+Keep carpets, curtains, upholstered furniture, and stuffed toys very clean and dust-free.
 Wash your bedding twice a week with warm water.

 Is it possible to get a proper prescription?
 Apparently, I lost my previous prescription list from the pulmonary doctor.
-Kindly include how long will I use the steroidal nasal spray and others?
+Could you also include how long I should use the steroidal nasal spray and other medications?

 Hi,